dbakewel/netbots/README.md

 NetBots can be used in a learning environment.
 Students can be challenged in two ways:

 1. Learn to write programs that must interact with a constantly changing real-time environment with limited information and limited control.
-2. Learn about networking, the impact of unreliable networks, and synchronous vs asynchronous programing.
+2. Learn about networking, the impact of unreliable networks, and synchronous vs asynchronous programming.

 See [Proposed Learning Goals](#proposed-learning-goals) below.